dantasfiles/dantasfiles.github.io/_cornell/hist.md

 ## Sophomore level

+**From the New Deal to the Age of Reagan** `HIST 2220 (fa26)`
+- *The Rise of Conservatism in America, 1945-2000* by Story & Laurie
+- *Backlash: The Undeclared War Against American Women* by Susan Faludi
+- *The Great Exception: The New Deal and the Limits of American Politics* by Jefferson Cowie
+- *My Soul is Rested: The Story of the Civil Rights Movement in the Deep South* by Howell Raines
+- *Rivethead: Tales from the Assembly Line* by Ben Hamper
+- *Lyndon B. Johnson and American Liberalism* by Bruce Schulman
+- *Suburban Warriors: The Origins of the New American Right* by Lisa McGirr

 **Histories of the African Diaspora** `HIST 2317 (fa26)`
 - *The Americans Are Coming!: Dreams of African American Liberation in Segregationist South Africa* by Robert Trent Vinson
 - *Jah Kingdom: Rastafarians, Tanzania & Pan-Africanism in the Age of Decolonization* by Monique A. Bedasse